Trebua/Polygon-Map/README.md

 # Polygon-Map
-Using javascript-libraries "leaflet" and "turf" to manage polygons on a map.
+Exploring javascript-libraries "leaflet" and "turf" to manage polygons on a map.